SalTornetto/Rubik/README.md

 # RubikCapstone

-Note: The file directory seemingly got doubled because I was working on my Desktop and laptop and improperly synced the two.
-The Rubik folder that is nested in Rubik2 is the proper folder for running the final version of the code.
+Note: The file directory is not perfect as it was merged incorectly between by desktop and laptop.
+Nevertheless the main files for this project are present in the Rubik/RubikV1/Rubik/Workplace/ directory.

 Welcome to the Rubik's Cube AI Solver!
 This project explores the use of Artificial Intelligence (AI) to solve a Rubik's Cube in a more intuitive way, focusing on reinforcement learning and 3D graphics.